confluentinc/ksql/docs/concepts/time-and-windows-in-ksqldb-queries.md

 example, over slow networks, and a grace period may be required to ensure the events are accepted into the window. ksqlDB enables configuring this behavior for each of the window types and uses a default of 24 hours when no grace period is specified.
-We recommend setting this value explicitly to fit your scenario.
+Confluent recommends setting this value explicitly to fit your scenario.

 For example, to allow events to be accepted for up to two hours after the window ends, you might run a query like: